toyg/hackercreep/README.md

 Wat
 ----

-While browsing Pinboard, if a link was posted to HN, it will tell you score and number of comments, and link to the thread.
+While browsing Pinboard, if a page was posted to HN, it will report score and number of comments for that page, and link to relevant HN thread.
-If the link has never been posted, the link will take you to the (helpfully prefilled) submission form.
+Otherwise, the link will take you to the (helpfully prefilled) HN submission form.

 Feature requests welcome.